MA86/ElectronicDrumPad/README.md

 # Demonstration:

-Try this web-app yourself.
-Click on this [link](https://ma86.github.io/ElectronicDrumPad/) to play!
+Try this web-app yourself, click on this [link](https://ma86.github.io/ElectronicDrumPad/) to play!